Structure versus regularity of set-valued maps in convex generalized Nash equilibrium problems in Banach spaces: Introduction

-\cref{gen_gam} introduces the mathematical structure of generalized games in Banach spaces. \cref{G_E} revisits classical existence results and highlights the role of lower semicontinuity in the proofs based on the Kakutani's fixed-point theorem. \cref{trade} discusses the trade-off between structure and regularity, focusing on jointly convex and potential games. \cref{convex_reg} establishes equilibrium existence under graph-convexity and KKM assumptions. \cref{bias} extends Rosen’s uniqueness result and interprets it as a selection mechanism through multiplier bias. \cref{geo} then presents the geometric counterpart of our setting and discusses when and how the main analytic ideas extend to preference maps.
+The rest of the paper is organized as follows: \Cref{gen_gam} introduces the mathematical structure of generalized games in Banach spaces. \Cref{convex_reg} establishes equilibrium existence under graph-convexity and KKM assumptions. \Cref{bias} extends Rosen’s uniqueness result and interprets it as a selection mechanism through multiplier bias.